schedulemaker/banner-proxy/README.md

 #### To deploy the Lambda to AWS:
 1. Clone both this repository and the [BannerJS](https://github.com/schedulemaker/bannerjs) repository locally.
-2. Run the `deploy.sh` script in the BannerJS repo.
-3. Run the `deploy.sh` script in the Banner Proxy repo.
+2. Run `/path/to/bannerjs/deploy.sh | /path/to/banner proxy/deploy.sh`

 ### Unit tests
 This repo contains a [Mocha](https://mochajs.org/) test suite, utilizing a mocked Banner library.